 We use Cherry MX gold cross point key switches.
-Our linear switches are Cherry MX1A-11NW (black stem) and our current soft tactile switches are MX1A-C1NW (clear stem).
+We offer a variety of switches in blue, red and brown.
 These switches have a 50-million cycle rating which averages out to be around 20 years of normal usage.
 To put it into perspective, the keyboard you are using right now most likely has 1 million cycle switches and no gold.

 NEVER!
 Characters can't chip off the key caps or wear down because we use a sublimated negative printing process which drives the ink into the plastic keycaps at 525°F. This means permanent printing from the inside out, not just on the top, and gives the letters a permanent place inside the plastic.